aiven/aiven-docs/docs/platform/concepts/disaster-recovery-test-scenarios.md

 ## Request a disaster recovery test

-To request a test, contact the [sales team](mailto:sales@aiven.io) or your account team with the following information:
+To request a test, contact your account team with the following information:

-- The date and time, including time zone, of the test
+- A date and time, including time zone, for the test that's within your account team's normal business hours
 - The virtual machine and availability zone to target